 If your doctor thinks that you may have diabetes, he or she will order blood tests to measure how much sugar is in your blood.
 The tests used are:

-Your doctor will use your blood test results and criteria from Diabetes Canada (formerly the Canadian Diabetes Association) to diagnose diabetes.
+Your doctor will use your blood test results and criteria from Diabetes Canada to diagnose diabetes.
 He or she will also do a medical history and physical examination.

 If it is hard to tell if you have type 2 or type 1 diabetes, your doctor may do a C-peptide test or test for autoantibodies.
 (Autoantibodies are produced when the body's immune system does not work right.)
-For example, many people with type 1 diabetes produce the autoantibody zinc transporter 8 (ZnT8Ab).
-People with type 2 diabetes or gestational diabetes do not produce ZnT8Ab.
+These tests can help diagnose type 1 diabetes.

 There are several types of autoantibodies, and some people may have them even before they show symptoms of type 1 diabetes.
 For people with a parent or sibling with type 1 diabetes, testing for autoantibodies and a higher-than-normal blood sugar level may be done to screen for an early stage of type 1 diabetes.

 Some rare forms of diabetes (not type 1 or type 2 diabetes) are caused by a genetic problem and may need genetic testing to diagnose them.